chasechou/sheets2anki/README.md

 ## Beta Status and Future Plans

 Sheets2Anki is in beta.
-Basic and Cloze types are supported now, but more features and improvements may follow as the project evolves.
+More features and improvements may follow as the project evolves.
 Keep an eye on this repository for updates.